guyutongxue/genius-invokation/packages/typings/README.md

 >
 > This is an ESM-only package.

-Exports common enums and frontend-backend communicate typings.
+Exports common enums, frontend-backend communicate typings and their protobuf encoding and decoding facilities.

-`@gi-tcg/typings/verify` exports verify functions for `rpc` and `notification`.